AdobeDocs/experience-manager-cloud-service.en/help/security/home.md

 ---
-title: AEM Cloud Service Assets Guide
+title: AEM Cloud Service Security Guide
-seo-title: AEM Cloud Service Assets Guide
+seo-title: AEM Cloud Service Security Guide
-description: This guide explains the concepts of assets in AEM.
+description: This guide explains the concepts of security in AEM.
-seo-description: This guide explains the concepts of assets in AEM.
+seo-description: This guide explains the concepts of security in AEM.
 ---

-# AEM Cloud Service Assets Guide {#aem-assets-guide}
+# AEM Cloud Service Security Guide {#aem-security-guide}

-This guide explains the concepts of Assets in AEM.
+This guide explains the concepts of security in AEM.

 ## Key AEM Articles